Free shipping for orders over $200

 Initially, the creation of Sherry vinegar was unintentional, the result of wine undergoing acetic fermentation and becoming vinegar.
 Early bodegueros, or winemakers, viewed this process as a failure.
 Despite this, the accidental creation of Sherry vinegar did not go unnoticed for long, as it soon began to be recognized for the distinctive flavors it brought to the table.

-Criaderas and Soleras Explained
+Production Process: Criaderas and Soleras System

 The Solera system, a dynamic aging and blending process, is crucial for Sherry vinegar.
 Barrels are arranged in tiers, known as criaderas.
 Vinegar is periodically transferred through these tiers, mixing younger vinegar with more mature stocks.
 This process ensures consistent quality and flavor.